tommyriska/GoChat/README.md

-# PythonChat, made with GoLang
+# GoChat, an encrypted chat made with GoLang

 ## What is GoChat and who uses it?
   GoChat is a simple encrypted chat with focus on privacy.
 This is a free to use service for anyone who needs a private chat between two or more parties.